iamcarinn/QA_prof_retraining/README.md

 ## Projects

-It was necessary to fantasize that it was necessary to develop an insurance product that has no analogues (mobile and desktop versions).
-Meeting with investors in a week.
-To get funding and sell them an idea, you need to prepare a presentation.

 | No. |  Project name  | Description                                                                        | Status |
 | --- | ---------------| ------------------------------------------- | ------ |
 | 1   | QA_project00   | Registration/Authorization form testing | ✅     |